Smile-SA/hots/README.md

 # **HOTS**

 > Hybrid Optimization for Time Series
-> HOTS solves problems presented as time series thanks to machine learning and optimization methods.
+> HOTS solves problems presented as time series using machine learning and optimization methods.
 > The library supports multiple resource related problems (placement, allocation), presented as one or more metrics.

 ## Requirements for running HOTS